jasvant0020/Project-Argus_2.0/README.md

 ## 🧠 How It Works

-✅ For Detects known faces via webcam
+✅ If Detects known faces via webcam
 1. Face images in `ImagesAttendance/` are encoded using `face_recognition`
 2. Encodings are cached to `encodings/encodings.pkl`
 3. `main.py` reads webcam frames and runs recognition